 Yes, you can find something cheaper, of course.
 But it’s extremely hard to find any set of skateboard trucks that beats Independent skateboard trucks.
 You’ll really love how quickly these trucks react when you exert foot pressure during rides or tricks.
 These trucks are ideal for technical street skating.
 And as far as grinding, you won’t find a better bet.

 Made in the United States, this pair of 20.8-once Thunder Hi 147 Sonora Black skateboards is a cute-ish option that lasts years.
 Unlike all the other skateboard trucks I’ve reviewed, these ones are black with some sort of pattern on them.

 Skateboard trucks are normally bought more for what they do rather than how they look.
 But these ones win in both the looks and performance departments.
-I’ve not rode them, but they’re a choice I’d seriously consider if my current ones fell apart.
+I’ve not ridden them, but they’re a choice I’d seriously consider if my current ones fell apart.
 I guess these trucks would look extremely wicked underneath any kind of deck.
-They’d would also match perfectly with all kinds of deck graphics.
+They would also match perfectly with all kinds of deck graphics.

 These trucks measure 8.0″ axle to axle.
 And what deck width would be best for the Thunder HI 147 Sonora skateboard trucks?
 According to the manufacturer, they’d work best with 7.9″ to 8.2″ wide decks.
 But they really should function just fine with anything between 7.75″ to 8.25″ decks.

 Another nice thing I learned about these trucks is you can buy them individually.
 Unfortunately, Amazon won’t let you.
-So, if you’re looking to replace just one of the trucks rather the entire set, consider buying them from the manufacturer’s website.
+So, if you’re looking to replace just one of the trucks rather than the entire set, consider buying them from the manufacturer’s website.